Professor Emeritus of Computer Science

 From the late 2000s, I began to dedicate myself more intensely to AI, neural networks, and their applications in autonomous robotics and other areas.
 I served as Paper Submission Chair of the IEEE World Congress on Computational Intelligence 2018 (WCCI'2018) and Director of I2CA.
 My highest-impact scientific articles are from these areas.

-Neural-Symbolic Integration, Knowledge Graphs, Ontologies
+Neural-Symbolic Integration, Knowledge Graphs, Ontology-Guided Reasoning

 Self-Driving Cars, Computer Vision, Sensor Fusion